jmayclin/oqs-provider-sys/README.md

 ## git submodules are sticky
 If you git update the main body, it won't bring the crate along with it.

+# TODO External PRs

 ## liboqs-rust
 Needs to install the target rather than just building it for things to be findable from other crates.

+## liboqs-provider
+Should expose the init functions and the module name in the header